 Simone, together with other three colleagues, is founder and member of FIGO, an exciting period group which has been ensemble-in-residence at both Clifton International Festival of Music 2018 in Bristol and Exon Singers Festival 2018 in Tavistock (Devon) and has also been selected for the Brighton Early Music Festival Live Scheme 2018/2019, a platform for emerging ensembles.
 He is also member of Ystradivarius, an engaging early music sextet based in South Wales with whom he explores chamber music from the 17th and 18th century.

 He was the recipient of the Belsize Baroque Leader Scholarship 2018/2019 and a participant of the Orchestra of the Age of Enlightenment "Ann and Peter Law Experience for Young Players 2019".
-For 2019/2020 he is a Samama Fellow with the Dutch baroque ensemble Holland Baroque and a Handel House Talent at the Handel & Hendrix in London.
-He has also recently been selected for the prestigious eeemerging+ Academy directed by Geoffroy Jourdain, which will take place in summer 2020.
+In 2019/2020 he is a Samama Fellow with the Dutch baroque ensemble Holland Baroque and a Handel House Talent at the Handel & Hendrix in London.
+Following a successful audition in March 2020 Simone has recently been appointed an Emerging Artist with the British period instrument ensemble La Serenissima (director: Adrian Chandler).

 Simone currently plays on a Pietro Paolo De Vitor (1730-40, Venice) on generous loan from the Harrison-Frank Family Foundation.